rchakode/kube-opex-analytics/README.md

 In this command:

  * We provide a local path `/var/lib/kube-opex-analytics` as data volume for the container.
 That's where `kube-opex-analytics` will store its internal analytics data.
-You can change the local path to another location, but you MUST take care to adapt the `KOA_DB_LOCATION` environment variable accordingly.
+You can change this local path to another location, but please keep the container volume `/data` as is.
- * The environment variable `KOA_DB_LOCATION` points to the path to use by `kube-opex-analytics` to store its internal data.
-You can remark that this directory belongs to the data volume atached to the container.
+ * The environment variable `KOA_DB_LOCATION` points to the container path to store data.
+You may note that this directory belongs to the data volume atached to the container.
  * The environment variable `KOA_K8S_API_ENDPOINT` set the address of the Kubernetes API endpoint.

 ### Get Access to the User Interface